janpreet/vigilant-dollop/_posts/2020-12-07-terraform-gcp-k8s.md

 max_node_count = 100
 ```

-Note that secret variables have not been defined in `.auto.tf` file, because their values will be assigned by `TF_VAR_` environment variables.
+Note that secret variables have not been defined in `.auto.tfvars` file, because their values will be assigned by `TF_VAR_` environment variables.
 Now to the main file

 ```terraform
 # main.tf